 Cheese

-Use the cheese of your choice.
+Cheese: Use the cheese of your choice.
 I used Greek kefalotyri but any kind will work nicely.

-For this frittata, I went for red bell peppers, mushrooms (white buttons, the most common variation), spring onions (the white part for the frittata mixture and the green part for the topping), and some tomatoes for topping (if desired).
+Veggies: For this frittata, I went for red bell peppers, mushrooms (white buttons, the most common variation), spring onions (the white part for the frittata mixture and the green part for the topping), and some tomatoes for topping (if desired).

-I want my frittatas to have tons of vegetables.
 Veggies add flavor, stretch the meal, and keep us healthy.
 Up to 3 cups of raw sliced or cubed veggies are enough to get the desired outcome.

 I would recommend precooking the veggies before adding the egg mixture.
 It takes like 5 minutes to bring out their best qualities.
 Instead of sautéing, you could roast or even steam them, which are more time-consuming but an option as well.